Surendraprajapat18/Air-Quality-Index-Prediction-/README.md

    'rfr': 0.8747495088245665}
     ```

-**Note: The provided code snippets are illustrative and should be adapted based on the dataset's structure and requirements.**
+**Note: The provided code snippets are illustrative and should be adapted based on the dataset's structure and requirements and this is Capstone Project.**